cppalliance/safe-cpp/proposal/draft.md

 * May 7, 2024 - **National Cybersecurity Strategy Implementation Plan**[@ncsi-plan]

 The government papers are backed by industry research.
-Microsoft's bug telemetry reveals that 70% of its vulnerabilities would be stopped by memory safe languages.[@ms-vulnerabilities] Google's research finds 68% of 0day exploits are related to memory corruption.[@google-0day]
+Microsoft's bug telemetry reveals that 70% of its vulnerabilities would be stopped by memory safe languages.[@ms-vulnerabilities] Google's research finds 68% of 0-day exploits are related to memory corruption.[@google-0day]

 * Mar.
 4, 2024 - **Secure by Design: Google's Perspective on Memory Safety**[@secure-by-design]

 Security professionals urge projects to migrate away from C++ and adopt memory safe languages.
 But the scale of the problem is daunting.
 C++ powers software that has generated trillions of dollars of value.
 There are many veteran C++ programmers and lots of C++ code.
-Given how wide-spread C++ is, what can industry really do to improve software quality and reduce vulnerabilities?
+Given how widespread C++ is, what can industry really do to improve software quality and reduce vulnerabilities?
 What are the options for introducing new memory safe code into existing projects and hardening software that already exists?

 > Decades of vulnerabilities have proven how difficult it is to prevent memory-corrupting bugs when using C/C++.
 While garbage-collected languages like C# or Java have proven more resilient to these issues, there are scenarios where they cannot be used.
 For such cases, we’re betting on Rust as the alternative to C/C++.
 Rust is a modern language designed to compete with the performance C/C++, but with memory safety and thread safety guarantees built into the language.
 While we are not able to rewrite everything in Rust overnight, we’ve already adopted Rust in some of the most critical components of Azure’s infrastructure.
 We expect our adoption of Rust to expand substantially over time.
 >